viercc/monad-gen/cartesian-profunctors/README.md

 ## Further works

-* Isn't there a work (libraries, papers) for these classes?
 * What law should I put on?
   * I'm sure Applicative-ish(Associative, Left and Right unit) laws for Cartesian and Cocartesian is necessary.
   * Should `(***)` distribute over `(+++)`?